 These three settlements were highly exploitative, and in particular, the Permanent settlement had created a devastating impact.
 Thus the peasants were greatly encouraged to overthrow the British Government from India and led to their active participation in the revolt of 1857.

-Military Factors – The Indian soldiers went through a lot of torture by the British officials with respect to their salaries, pensions, promotions.
+Military Factors – The Indian soldiers faced a lot of discrimination from the British officials with respect to their salaries, pensions, promotions.
 Indians were subjugated in the military while their European counterparts faced no such discrimination.
-This arose discontent and was a major military factor that resulted in the revolt of 1857.
+This led to discontent and was a major military factor that resulted in the revolt of 1857.

 To know more about military factors in detail, refer to the linked article.